 |CARP1850||Introduction to Residential Carpentry - Wood Frame Construction and Interior Finishes

 Description: In this course, students will study materials and practices commonly used to complete the framing and interior finishes of a residential building.
 Students will learn proper procedures and methods for traditional wood platform framing as well as the application of finishes such as drywall, baseboard, and casing.

 Description: Students will receive training on computer operating systems (Windows), as well as training on basic word processing and spreadsheets.

 Description: Students will prepare to enter the job market and will be given the opportunity explore a variety of workplaces in this course.
 Life-long career planning strategies will be the focus including networking, interview and researching skills; developing a personalized resume and cover letter; and understanding current labour market information.
 They will also develop and enhance skills in teamwork, decision making and goal setting.
 A variety of workplace tours will be included to increase their knowledge of the trade and industry.

 Description: Review safe working practices, housekeeping, and hazard awareness, the use of personal protective equipment, safety legislation and regulations, WHMIS, lock-out/tag-out.

 |WOOD1300||Woodworking Theory Principles I

-Description: The student will be given an overview of cabinetmaking and woodworking, including different materials that are commonly used, basic hand tools and power tools and basic methods of joinery.
+Description: In this course the student will be given an overview of cabinetmaking and woodworking, including different materials that are commonly used, basic hand tools and power tools and basic methods of joinery.